tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 	2. Reset to a null pointer `FirstPointer.reset();` or `FirstPointer.reset(0);`.

 	Resetting the pointer provides a way to reset or replace the pointer if need be.
-	If you were creating a linked list and wanted to remove or replace a node, you would do so with the `reset()` function.

 ##Shared Pointer
 ###How It's Managed